archatelain/code-for-eco-532/poly.md

 #### Adding Comments

 Commenting your code for your future self and colleagues is important.
-To write a comment within your script.
-Comments are discarded by the command line, so they won't make your code crash:
+Comments are discarded by the command line, so they won't make your code crash.
+In Stata, they are delimited by: `/*` and `*/` or simply start with `*`:

 ```
 /*